LukeTheDuke26/Disaster-Response-Pipeline/README.md

 This project is part of the Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
 The initial dataset contains pre-labelled tweet and messages from real-life disasters.
 The aim of the project is to build a Natural Language Processing tool that categorize messages.

-The Project is divided in the following Sections:
+The Project is divided into the following Sections:

-1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure.
+1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper database structure.
 2. Machine Learning Pipeline to train a model able to classify text message in categories.
 3. Web App to show model results in real time.